-IP Office Release 8.1 with Avaya Session Border Controller for Enterprise Release 6.2 has not been independently certified by Verizon labs.
+IP Office Release 8.1 has not been independently certified by Verizon labs.
 These Application Notes can be used to facilitate customer engagements via the Verizon field trial process, pending Verizon labs independent certification.

 Information in these Application Notes has been obtained through DevConnect compliance testing and additional technical discussions.
 Testing was conducted in the Avaya Solution & Interoperability Test Lab, utilizing a Verizon Business Private IP (PIP) circuit connection to the Verizon Business IP Contact Center service.